What Is Expansionary Monetary Policy?

 - If the interest rate is very low, it cannot be reduced more, thus making this tool ineffective.

 - The main problem of monetary policy is time lag which comes into effect after several months.

-- If there is a fixed exchange rate then a change in interest rate will create a pressure on the exchange rate.
+- If there is a fixed exchange rateFixed Exchange RateA fixed exchange rate refers to an exchange rate regime where a country’s currency value will be tied with the value of another country’s currency or a major commodity., then a change in interest rate will pressure the exchange rate.

-- If confidence is very low people won’t invest or spend despite lower interest rates.
+- If confidence is very low, people won’t invest or spend despite lower interest rates.

 - The banks’ Standard variable rate didn’t reduce as much as the base rate.

-Example of Expansionary Monetary Policy
+Expansionary Monetary Policy Vs Contractionary Monetary Policy